Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Conclusions and Outlook

-By using the works of (\cite{C}, \cite{DV1}, \cite{DV2} and \cite{BM}) we calculated a formula for the covariant derivative for a general noncommutative spacetime of the Lie-algebraic type, see Theorem \ref{P3.1}.
-The main ingredient that entered this work was to demand the centrality of the metric tensor (or the line-element as usually Physicists refer to) and the exterior derivative $d$ that can be defined for any associative unital algebra.
-This is done by using the universal differential calculus.
-The general formula allowed us to calculate the corresponding geometrical entities such as the the Riemann tensor and the Ricci scalar.
-This furthermore allowed us to write the Einstein-tensor in terms of the "classical" one, where here classical refers to the zero order in the deformation parameter, plus quantum corrections stemming from the noncommutativity of the assumed algebra (see Equation (\ref{ricci}) for the explicit formula).
 The next line of work in this context is investigating physical consequences of this formula and examining the physical reality related to those models.
 Furthermore, with all the geometry issues settled the next steps in progress are to explore the dynamics of matter in a noncommutative spacetime.
-The interest w.r.t. matter comes from the argument that the noncommutative geometry may give origin to matter, see \cite{chamseddine_connes_1996} and the review \cite{R3}.
-By applying our general formulas to specific models we intend to see if this statement holds in the context of noncommutative spacetimes of the Lie-algebraic type.
+The interest w.r.t. matter comes from the argument that noncommutative geometry may give origin to matter, see \cite{chamseddine_connes_1996} and the review \cite{R3}.
+By applying our general formulas to specific models we intend to see if this statement holds in the context of noncommutative spacetimes of Lie-algebraic type.
 This however is current work in progress.
-Another interesting aspect is the question if other types of noncommutative algebras produce similar results, i.e. are our corrections unique w.r.t. arbitrary noncommutative spacetimes or are they a specific result of noncommutative spacetimes of the Lie-algebraic type?